jazzband/django-polymorphic/DOCS.rst

 Requirements
 ------------

-Django 1.1 (or later) and Python 2.5 (or later).
-This code has been tested on Django 1.1.1 / 1.2 alpha and Python 2.5.4 / 2.6.4 on Linux.
+Django 1.1 (or later) and Python 2.5/2.6.
+This code has been tested on Django 1.1.1 / 1.2 beta and Python 2.5.4 / 2.6.4 on Linux.

 Testing
 -------

-The repository (or tar file)  contains a complete Django project that may be used for tests or experiments.
+The repository (or tar file) contains a complete Django project that may be used for tests or experiments (without any installation needed).

 To run the included test suite, execute::

-    ./manage test polymorphic
+    ./manage test

 The management command ``pcmd.py`` in the app ``pexp`` (Polymorphic EXPerimenting) can be used for experiments - modify this file (pexp/management/commands/pcmd.py)